jdbctemplatemapper/jdbctemplatemapper/README.md

                + " left join order_line ol on o.order_id = ol.order_id"
                + " join product p on p.product_id = ol.product_id"
                + " order by o.order_id, ol.order_line_id";

- //Option 1: Using MapperResultSetExtractor:
- //
- // The extractor depends on the SelectMapper to populate the models so for very class in the
- // builder you will need to provide a corresponding SelectMapper.
-The builder has a lot of checks
- // and provides good exception message.
-You can add as many relationships as you need as long as
- // there are corresponding SelectMappers for them.
-The ide will help you with the methods available
- // as you chain up the builder.
-You may also want to take a look at the tests in the source code

-  MapperResultSetExtractor<Order> mapperResultSetExtractor = MapperResultSetExtractor
-                .builder(Order.class, orderSelectMapper, orderLineSelectMapper,productSelectMapper)
-                .relationship(Order.class).hasMany(OrderLine.class, "orderLines")
-                .relationship(OrderLine.class).hasOne(Product.class, "product")
-                .build();

-  // execute the JdbcTemplate query
-  List<Order> orders = jdbcTemplateMapper.getJdbcTemplate().query(sql, mapperResultSetExtractor);

- //Option 2: Using Spring's ResultSetExtractor ResultSetExtractor<List<Order>> rsExtractor = new ResultSetExtractor<List<Order>>() {
+ ResultSetExtractor<List<Order>> rsExtractor = new ResultSetExtractor<List<Order>>() {
      @Override
      public List<Order> extractData(ResultSet rs) throws SQLException, DataAccessException {